Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Introduction

-We expect that there are various applications of the whole construction (especially the part to construct filtered $A_{\infty}$ functor from Lagrangian correspondence and several compatibility statements about it, which is new in this paper).
+We expect that there are various applications of the whole construction (especially the part to construct a filtered $A_{\infty}$ functor from a Lagrangian correspondence and several compatibility statements about it, which is new in this paper).
 Some of the applications are now on the way being worked out and being written or already available as a preprint.
-(See \cite{df,elekili,fu9,takagi,quotient} and etc..)
-In this paper we concentrate in defining the basic object in as much general form as possible, leaving applications to other papers.
-A generalization of the story to the non-compact case is now studied by Yuan-Gao \cite{yu}.
+(See \cite{df,elekili,fu9,takagi} and etc.) In this paper, we concentrate in defining the basic objects in as much general form as possible, leaving applications to other papers.
+A generalization of the story to the case of non-compact Lagrangian submanifolds is now studied by Yuan--Gao \cite{yu}.

 The construction of this paper is based on various earlier works.
 The author tried to make this paper independent from various earlier papers, except the detail of the proofs, as much as possible.
-By this reason this paper contains several review sections.
+By this reason, this paper contains several review sections.
 Another reason why the review sections are included is that we need to rewrite some of the earlier results to those based on the de Rham version of virtual fundamental chain technique, which we use systematically in this paper.
-We refer \cite{foootech2, foootech22} for the most detailed exposition of the de Rham version of virtual fundamental chain technique.
-(Kuranishi structure and CF-perturbation.)
-If the reader want to know the definition and the statement of the theory in \cite{foootech2, foootech22} only (and not its proof), there is a summary in \cite[Part 7]{fooospectr}.
+We refer \cite{foootech2, foootech22,fooonewbook} for the most detailed exposition of the de Rham version of virtual fundamental chain technique (Kuranishi structures and CF-perturbations).
+If the reader wants to know definitions and statements of the theory in \cite{foootech2, foootech22, fooonewbook} only (and not its proof), there is a summary in \cite[Part~7]{fooospectr}.

-The construction of Kuranishi sttucture on the moduli spaces of pseudo-holomorphic curves are written in detail in \cite[Part 4]{foootech}, \cite{foooanalysis}.
-It is written also in Section \ref{sec:directcomp} of this paper emphasizing the part where the construction we need in this paper is (slightly) different from the other papers.
+The construction of Kuranishi structures on the moduli spaces of pseudo-holomorphic curves are written in detail in \cite[Part~4]{foootech}, \cite{fooo:const1, fooo:const2,foooanalysis}.
+It is written also in Section~\ref{sec:directcomp} of this paper emphasizing the part where the construction we need in this paper is (slightly) different from the other papers.

 The results of this paper were announced in \cite{fu9,takagi} together with the main idea of its proof.